3decomp/NuCFD/README.md

 will build the library.
 The build can be configured using the `ccmake` tool, however currently only `gfortran` is supported.

+Note that this project uses Fortran2008 submodules, support for these in CMake requires CMake v3.25.2 or above.
+If you already have an older CMake it can be relatively easily updated for the local user by cloning the repository and checking out tag `v3.25.2` (or later), CMake iteslf can then be built using a fairly standard process:
+``
+cmake -B build -DCMAKE_INSTALL_PREFIX=/path/to/install
+# Any configuratoin required
+make -C build && make -C build install export PATH=/path/to/install/bin:${PATH}
+``
+you should then be able to use your new CMake to configure the `NuCFD` build.

 ## Testing

 After building the library it can be tested using `ctest`.